-Over the five-year period through 2020, excluding ITC, our capital program is expected to be approximately \$9 billion.
+Over the five-year period through 2020, excluding ITC, the Corporation's capital program is expected to be approximately \$9 billion.
 This investment in energy infrastructure is expected to increase rate base to more than \$20 billion in 2020.
 Fortis expects long-term sustainable growth in rate base, resulting from investment in its existing utility operations and strategic acquisitions, to support continuing growth in earnings and dividends.

 Fortis continues to target 6% average annual dividend growth through 2020.
-This dividend guidance takes into account many factors, including the expectation of reasonable outcomes for regulatory proceedings at our utilities, the successful execution of the five-year capital expenditure plan, and management's continued confidence in the strength of our diversified portfolio of utilities and record of operational excellence.
-The acquisition of ITC is expected to be accretive to earnings per common share in the first full year following closing, excluding one-time acquisition-related expenses, and supports this dividend guidance.
+This dividend guidance takes into account many factors, including the expectation of reasonable outcomes for regulatory proceedings at the Corporation's utilities, the successful execution of the five-year capital expenditure plan, and management's continued confidence in the strength of the Corporation's diversified portfolio of utilities and record of operational excellence.
+The Acquisition of ITC supports this dividend guidance.